Lysagxra/HentaiSaturnDownloader/README.md

 - Downloads multiple episodes concurrently.
 - Supports batch downloading via a list of URLs.
+- Supports downloading a specified range of episodes.
 - Tracks download progress with a progress bar.
 - Supports downloading from alternative hosts if necessary.
 - Automatically creates a directory structure for organized storage.